• 1

 5. A complaint which does not arise from the publication or non-publication of any material, within one month of the incident giving rise to the complaint.

-4. If the complainant is not satisfied by a publication’s response or receives no response within ten (10) working days from the date on which the editor or online publisher received the complaint, the complainant should then complain promptly to the Council.
+4. If the complainant is not satisfied by a publication’s response or receives no response within ten working days from the date on which the editor or online publisher received the complaint, the complainant should then lodge a complaint within 20 working days with the NZ Media Council.

 Complaint Form